SELISEdigitalplatforms/l0-net-blocks-genesis/SECURITY.md

 ## Scope

-This security policy applies to the **SELISE `<blocks />`** project.
+This security policy applies to the **SELISE `<Blocks />`** project.
 Please note that this policy does not give you permission to hack, harm, or exploit our services.
 Any such attempts will be considered malicious and may be reported to the appropriate authorities.

 ## Updates

 We may update this security policy from time to time.
 Check the file's Git history for the most recent changes.

-Thank you for helping to keep **SELISE `<blocks />`** secure!
+Thank you for helping to keep **SELISE `<Blocks />`** secure!